 The Master of Environmental Engineering (MENE) is designed for students with an undergraduate degree in an engineering discipline who wish to pursue a graduate degree.
-Students who do not have an undergraduate degree in civil engineering, environmental engineering, or construction engineering and management may have to complete additional course work prior to being accepted into the program.
-Areas of concentration include air quality and air pollution prevention and control, groundwater hydrology, contamination and remediation, geoenvironmental engineering, environmental exposure and risk assessment, solid waste management, water and water treatment, and water resources.
+Students who do not have an undergraduate degree in civil engineering, environmental engineering, or construction engineering and management may have to complete additional coursework prior to being accepted into the program.
+Areas of concentration include air quality and air pollution, coastal engineering, environmental process engineering, energy systems, modeling and systems analysis, and water resources.
 No thesis is required.
-The GRE admission requirement may be waived in some cases.

 This program is administered by Engineering Online at NC State.

 Prerequisites for admission to the MENE degree include an undergraduate degree in civil or environmental engineering from an accredited institution or its equivalent with an overall GPA of 3.0.
 The Graduate Record Exam (GRE) is automatically waived for applicants who have an engineering degree from a US institution.
 The TOEFL or IELTS scores (no more than two years old) are required for international applicants unless they have completed one year of full-time study at a U.S. university.
 You must apply for admissions to the MENE program online.
 When completing the online application, please be sure to select the “Distance Track” version of the degree.

 This master's degree requires 30 Engineering Online graduate credit hours.
 At 2020-21 tuition rates, the cost of the required courses is $504 per credit for North Carolina residents and $1,312 per credit for non-residents.
 Thus, the total estimated cost for the 30-credit program is $15,120 for North Carolina residents and $39,360 for non-residents.
 See Online and Distance Education Tuition and Fees for cost details.

 Plan of Study